8556 Wilshire Blvd. Beverly Hills, CA 90211 | map |

 In the booth:

-A 1951 "A Place in the Sun" photo from the collection of Hollywood Historic Photos.
+1951 - A shot taken during the run of "A Place in the Sun" from the collection of Hollywood Historic Photos.
 Also see their selection of other Beverly Hills theatre photos.

-The film "Jessica" from 1962 featured Angie Dickinson as a character who rode around on a scooter.
+1962 - The film "Jessica" featured Angie Dickinson as a character who rode around on a scooter.
 The two ladies were out doing promo for the film by cruising around.
 Thanks to David Dingo Kenny for posting the photo on the Facebook page for the non-public group Mid Century Modern Los Angeles.

-The crowd lined up for "The Exorcist" in 1974.
+1974 - The crowd lined up for "The Exorcist."
 Thanks to David Zornig for posting this one on Cinema Treasures.
 He spotted it on Alison Martino's Vintage Los Angeles Facebook page.

-A 1978 "Autumn Sonata" shot by Anne Laskey in the Los Angeles Public Library collection.
+1978 - An "Autumn Sonata" shot by Anne Laskey in the Los Angeles Public Library collection.